SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 ## Process

-The lifecycle any version of any type of certification goes through the following phases:
+The lifecycle any version of any type of certificate goes through the following phases:
 Draft, Stable, and Deprecated.

 ```mermaid